 Quote for the Week

-Cancer Center Meditation Support Group Meets May 15
+Tri-Cities Cancer Center Meditation Support Group Meets March19th

-Our monthly mindfulness meditation support group meeting at the Tri-Cities Cancer Center will be held on Thursday, May 15, 2025.
-The Cancer Center is located at 7350 West Deschutes Avenue, Kennewick.
+We’ll continue our monthly mindfulness meditation support group meeting at the Tri-Cities Cancer Center in May.
+The Cancer Center is located at 7350 West Deschutes Avenue, Kennewick and the next meeting will be Thursday 3/19/2026.
 The sessions, which are held on the third Thursday of each month, are meant for cancer patients, cancer survivors, and their caregivers.
-The session this month will begin at 12:00 pm at the Cancer Center in… Continue reading
+The session will begin at 12:00 pm… Continue reading

 Updated Resources for Meditation and Support